DelShahab/aws-location-service-demo/README.md

    - Data storage option: The Places service doesn't store your results
 6. Click "Create place index"

-### Setting up Map Resource
+### Setting up AWS Credentials

-1. In the Amazon Location Service dashboard, select "Maps" from the sidebar
-2. Click "Create map resource"
+1. In the AWS Management Console, navigate to IAM (Identity and Access Management)
+2. Create a user or use an existing user with programmatic access
-3. Set the following properties:
+3. Attach the `AmazonLocationFullAccess` policy to the user
-   - Name: ExampleMap
-   - Style: Any style of your choice
-   - Map use case: Select appropriate options based on your needs
-4. Click "Create map resource"

-### Creating API Key

-1. In the Amazon Location Service dashboard, select "API keys" from the sidebar
-2. Click "Create API key"
-3. Set a name and configure key restrictions as needed
-4. Click "Create API key"
+4. Generate or retrieve the access key and secret key
-5. Copy the generated API key for use in the application
+5. Copy these credentials for use in the application configuration

 ## Installation